Prince George In Class When Intruder Breaks Into His School And Is Arrested

 — Reuters Top News (@Reuters) September 13, 2017

-Prince George’s fellow classmates come from a various backgrounds.
+Prince George’s fellow classmates come from various backgrounds.
 The annual cost per student at Thomas’s Battersea is $23,000, and the school teaches a roster of traditional subjects in addition to art, drama, ballet, music, and physical education.

 The Duke and Duchess are very pleased to share a photograph of The Duke and Prince George at Kensington Palace this morning. pic.twitter.com/MxcU0RqGvi